 Before you buy, consider where you are going to place a smart light, what price range you would prefer, and what lighting you study best in.
 It is also important to consider where a lamp will be placed before you are buying it.
 Think about the price and features you will use while studying so you don’t overpay for something unnecessary.

-- The 8 Best Smart Lights For Studying
+- Smart String Lights

 How to Choose the Best Smart Lights For Studying